How to participate in online/hybrid courses

 Forms of hybrid course delivery

 The university has delineated which courses will be delivered using which methodologies outlined below.
 You can view an academic calendar for WashU Olin here.
-Courses at Olin will be offered in one of four modalities for the fall 2020:
+Courses at Olin will be offered in one of four modalities for 2020–2021 academic year:

 - In-person.
 Courses with 25 or fewer students.
 All students are in the classroom at the time of delivery.